Linearly Qualified Types: Generic inference for capabilities and uniqueness: Background: Linear Haskell

-Linear Haskell~\cite{LinearHaskell} adds a new type of functions, dubbed \emph{linear functions}, and written \ensuremath{\Varid{a}\mathbin{⊸}\Varid{b}}\footnote{The linear function type and its notation come from linear logic~\cite{girard-linear-logic}, to which the phrase \emph{linear types} refers.
+This section, mostly cribbed from \citet[Section 2.1]{LinearHaskell}, describes our baseline approach, as released in \textsc{ghc}~9.0.
+Linear Haskell adds a new type of functions, dubbed \emph{linear functions}, and written \ensuremath{\Varid{a}\mathbin{⊸}\Varid{b}}.\footnote{The linear function type and its notation come from linear logic~\cite{girard-linear-logic}, to which the phrase \emph{linear types} refers.
 All the various design of linear typing in the literature amount to adding such a linear function type, but details can vary wildly.
-See~\cite[Section 6]{LinearHaskell} for an analysis of alternative approaches.}.
-A linear function consumes its argument exactly once.
-More precisely, Linear Haskell~\cite[Section 2.1]{LinearHaskell} defines linear functions as:
+See~\citet[Section 6]{LinearHaskell} for an analysis of alternative approaches.} A linear function consumes its argument exactly once.
+Linear Haskell defines it as follows: